Project Summary

 Methodology

-Determination of antimicrobial susceptibility
+Determination of Antimicrobial Susceptibility

-The antimicrobial MICs were determined by broth microdilution according to methods described by the Clinical Laboratory Standards Institute (CLSI).
+The antimicrobial minimum inhibitory concentrations (MICs) were determined by broth microdilution according to methods described by the Clinical Laboratory Standards Institute (CLSI).
 Susceptibility testing was performed with the commercially available automated antimicrobial susceptibility system according to the manufacturer’s instructions.
 NARMS panels for Gram-negatives were used and the following antimicrobials were assayed: amikacin, amoxicillin/clavulanic acid, ampicillin, cefoxitin, ceftiofur, ceftriaxone, cefalotin, chloramphenicol, ciprofloxacin, gentamicin, kanamycin, nalidixic acid, streptomycin, sulfamethoxazole, tetracycline and trimethoprim/sulfamethoxazole.
 The following ATCC strains were used as controls for antimicrobial susceptibility testing: E. coli 35218, E. coli 25922, Staphylococcus aureus 29213, and Pseudomonas aeruginosa 27853.

 Conjugation